LVC nursing students examine bone models in nursing building

 • High School GPA of 3.5 or higher

-• Must have two laboratory science courses at B or higher
+• Minimum TWO laboratory science courses with a grade of B or higher

-• One course in high school Chemistry with B or higher
+• Once course in high school Chemistry with a grade of B or higher

 • SAT of 1000 or higher or ACT of 21 or higher (LVC is test-optional)